alimac/finding-the-entrance/README.md

 - Movement: Drupal community is part of intersecting communities
 - Communities around technologies like PHP
 - Topics: accessibility, multilingual, user experience, automation
+- Let's take a look at the many ways you can get involved